m2x07/easy-arch-install/README.md

 |&lt;swap&gt;    | same as your ram  | Linux Swap    |
 |&lt;root&gt;    | remaining storage | Linux filesystem|

-512M should be enough for most of the cases.
-If you will be installing multiple kernels, use atleast 1024M for efi partition The order doesn't matter but this is what i prefer Write and Quit
+> Minimum of 512M is recommended for efi partition.
+If you will be installing multiple kernels, use atleast 1024M for efi partition.
+We are not going to install multiple kernel in this guide but i'm still alloting 1024M.<br>

+The order doesn't matter but this is what i prefer Write and Quit
 Let's run the `fdisk -l` command again and compare the output